Anyone with coronavirus symptoms can get a free PCR test if at least one of the following applies:

 England: NHS 111 online coronavirus service: https://www.nhs.uk/conditions/coronavirus-covid-19/

-If you or someone you live with has symptoms you must self-isolate.
+If you have symptoms you must self-isolate.
 You may only leave home to get a test.
 Once tested you must continue to self-isolate until you receive your test result and further instructions.

 For guidance on self-isolation:

 You can request a test online via: https://www.gov.uk/get-coronavirus-test